amitkaps/jembeashok/_pages/training.md

 - Methods of memorising the dialogue
 - Effective dialogue delivery

-### Jembe Workshop
+## Jembe Workshop

 Music (djembe) is about discovery – finding our own rhythm when we are alone or when we are part of a group.
-I conduct jembe workshops like drum circles for corporates in small group settings.
+I conduct jembe workshops for corporates, NGO and education institutes in small group settings.
 Some of the recent corporate clients have been ARM, Oracle, Cyient etc..
 These workshops are designed to use rhythm and music as a medium for team building and leadership skills.
 They can be structured as either a half day session or a full day session.
 Some activites conducted in the workshop are listed below.

 *   **Start with Rhythm** - Clap, speak, walk but do that all in a rhythm
 *   **Drum it Up** - Introduce the drums and play with some simple rhythms